maurxce/PaidPortals/README.md

 where players must pool their resources using Vault economy to unlock access to the Nether and End dimensions.

+Note: if you're upgrading from 1.0 to 1.1, please make sure to reset your `lang.yml`!

 ## Table of Contents

 - [Versions](#ver)